-General framework: balancing competing demands, outcomes and criteria

-Water and energy governance in Arab countries, like other non-OECD countries, is normally administered by the public sector.
-Government-owned and operated, the incentive is lacking for more efficient operation and use of water and energy services.
+General framework: balancing competing demands, outcomes and criteria for more efficient operation and use of water and energy services.
 These service providers, however, ensure all citizens have access to crucial primary resources.
 The question is how to strike a balance between access and affordability on the one hand and efficiency on the other, as articulated by OECD in Figure 3.